 - Be online with multiple users at the same time, streaming Netflix films, watching Youtube, play online games and have an uninterrupted Skype conversation at the same time.

-Is sending large files, uploading video’s to youtube, uploading large sets of photos to your family in your home country something you do on a regular basis?
+Are sending large files, uploading videos to youtube, uploading large sets of photos to your family in your home country something you do on a regular basis?
 Don’t want to wait?
 Or don’t want to hear people (your teenage kids?) complaining about the internet connection?
-Choose a speedy cable or fiber connection from 150 mbps.
+Choose a speedy cable or fibre connection from 150 mbps.

 Don’t bother looking at DSL connections, only a small chance there’s a high speed DSL connection available at your address.